s9y/s9y.github.io/documentation/developing/themes.md

 #### $is_form [bool], $category_image [string], $form_url [string], $categories [array]

-Specific variables for displaying the category listing in the sidebar. $is_form indicates whether a <form> tag for selecting multiple categories shall be emitted.
+Specific variables for displaying the category listing in the sidebar.

+* $is_form indicates whether a <form> tag for selecting multiple categories shall be emitted.
-$form_url contains the URL to the submission target of the form.
+* $form_url contains the URL to the submission target of the form.

-$category_image contains the image filename for the "XML" button.
+* $category_image contains the image filename for the "XML" button.

-$categories holds an associative array of the (nested) category listings.
+* $categories holds an associative array of the (nested) category listings.

 Scope: plugin_categories.tpl

 #### $plugindata [array], $pluginside [string]

-$plugindata contains an associative array for the output of a sidebar plugin.
+* $plugindata contains an associative array for the output of a sidebar plugin.
 The keys are 'side' (left/right), 'class' (CSS), 'title' (text), 'content' (HTML), 'id' (plugin ID).
+* $pluginside holds the currently renderd sidebar key.

 Scope: sidebar.tpl